Growing up in church, I did a lot of praying.

 Suddenly, my only moments of refuge from the storm were my moments in prayer.
 Connecting with God on a daily basis became my top priority.
 It’s funny how a crisis will quickly put things into perspective.
 I no longer worried about when I’d get the laundry folded or if my floors were swept.
 I wasn’t concerned about the format or volume of my prayers, or even the words I used.
 In fact, many times my prayers were reduced to the emotional ramblings of a crumpled mess.

-Jesus--who was somewhat an authority on the subject--had a lot to say about prayer.
+Jesus–who was somewhat of an authority on the subject–had a lot to say about prayer.